Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Problem Overview

 To address these needs, we introduce Fanoos,\footnote{``Fanoos'' (\FR{فانوس}) means lantern in Farsi.
 Our approach shines a light on black-box AI.
-Source code can be found at \url{https://github.com/DBay-ani/Fanoos}.} an algorithm blending a diverse array of technologies to interactively provide explanations at varying levels of abstraction and fidelity (i.e., probabilistic versus formal guarentees) to meet user's needs.
-Our algorithm is applicable to currently ubiquitous ML methods---such as feed-forward neural networks (FFNNs) and high-dimensional polynomial kernels.
+Source code can be found at \url{https://github.com/DBay-ani/Fanoos} as well as \cite{david_bayani_2021_5513079}.} an algorithm blending a diverse array of technologies to interactively provide explanations at varying levels of abstraction and fidelity (i.e., probabilistic versus formal guarentees) to meet user's needs.
+Our algorithm is applicable to currently ubiquitous ML methods---such as feed-forward neural networks (FFNNs) and high-dimensional polynomial regressions.
+Fanoos offers the following combination of capabilities, which are our contributions: \begin{itemize} \item Explanations that can vary in abstraction level in order to suit user's situational needs. \item Interactivity that allows users to query the learned system they want to understand, and receive explanations capable of characterizing the input requirements, output behavior, or the combination of the the two. \item Explanations that can either be formally sound or probabilistic based on the user's choice.
+Formal soundness is a capability missing from the vast majority of XAI systems focused on ML, and leveraging verification techniques for ML-related XAI has been underexplored. \end{itemize}